PLC-lang/rusty/book/src/using_rusty/build_configuration.md

 # Build Configuration

-In addition to the comprehensive help, `rustyc` offers a build subcommand that simplifies the build process. </br>
+In addition to the comprehensive help, `plc` offers a build subcommand that simplifies the build process. </br>
 Instead of having numerous inline arguments, using the build subcommand along with a build description file makes passing the arguments easier. </br>
 The build description file needs to be saved in the [json](https://en.wikipedia.org/wiki/JSON) format.

 Usage:
-`rustyc build`
+`plc build`

-Note that if `rustyc` cannot find the `plc.json` file, it will throw an error and request the path.
+Note that if `plc` cannot find the `plc.json` file, it will throw an error and request the path.
 The default location for the build file is the current directory.

 The command for building with an additional path looks like this:
-`rustyc build src/plc.json`
+`plc build src/plc.json`

 ## Build description file (plc.json)